What is prenatal physiotherapy?

 If you have no problems during your pregnancy, you can start prenatal physiotherapy around the third trimester, i.e. at the 7th month of amenorrhea.
 If you feel pain or heaviness in your perineum or abdomen, consult us as soon as possible, around the 5th month.
 What's more, if you suffer from any kind of pathology, such as incontinence or pain during intercourse, you can start prenatal physiotherapy as early as the first few months of pregnancy to combat these problems as soon as they appear.

-If you'd like to start prenatal physiotherapy, you can turn to hospitals, nursing or medical homes, as well as private physiotherapists' practices.
+If you'd like to start prenatal physiotherapy, you can do so in hospitals, nursing homes or medical practices, as well as in private physiotherapists' offices.
 These sessions, which last on average between 30 minutes and an hour, can be individual or group, depending on what you're looking for.
-You will also be shown a number of exercises that you can do at home to help relieve your pain.
+There are also a number of exercises that you can do at home to help relieve the pain.

-To help you feel at ease in your body during pregnancy and post-partum, discover our menstrual panties, which will gently guide you through all the stages of this upheaval that is welcoming a baby.
+To help you feel at ease in your own body during pregnancy and postpartum, discover our menstrual panties, which will gently guide you through every stage of the upheaval that is welcoming a baby.

 Back to blog